waldzellai/mcp-ui/sdks/typescript/server/README.md

 The UI Resource is rendered in the `<UIResourceRenderer />` component.
 It automatically detects the resource type and renders the appropriate component.

+It is available as a React component and as a Web Component.

+**React Component**

 It accepts the following props:
 - **`resource`**: The resource object from an MCP Tool response.
 It must include `uri`, `mimeType`, and content (`text`, `blob`)
 - **`onUIAction`**: Optional callback for handling UI actions from the resource: